flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 The weather radar data can be displayed on the NDs in ARC or ROSE mode.

 !!! info ""
-    In Microsoft Flight Simulator the system is limited by what the simulator provides which currently is only precipitation.
+    In Microsoft Flight Simulator, the system is limited by what the simulator provides, which currently is only precipitation.

 ## Usage